germanvalencia15/post-install-config/README.md

 - Add new team
 - Add new agents
 - Add new users or clients.
 - Add new service level agreements.
+- Add new help topics

 <h2>Configuration Steps</h2>